bfalck/indra-tools/README.md

 - compute density fields: `density_field_examples.ipynb`
 - selectively (and efficiently) read particles in 3-dimensional shapes such as a sphere, box, or cone: `Shape3D_examples.ipynb`

+These notebooks can be found in the main *Indra* data volume from within a compute container.
+Copy them to your *persistent* home directory to use and edit.

-We ask that scientific publications that make use of Indra cite the Falck, et al. data release paper (*to be submitted*).
+We ask that scientific publications that make use of Indra cite the Falck, et al. [data release paper](https://arxiv.org/abs/2101.03631) (submitted to MNRAS).